 For example, in the default workspace, you have the Camera and the Drawing views in the same area, and you can switch between either view by clicking on the Camera or Drawing tab.
 If the Camera view is the one being displayed, then the Camera toolbar will be in the list.
-If the Drawing view is displayed, then the Drawing toolbar will be in the list.
+If the Drawing view is displayed, then the Drawing toolbar will be in the list of the Drawing view is displayed.